 Wide Open is a peace offering to the past and present versions of myself as I develop greater self awareness and learn to treat myself with kindness.

 Wide Open is the roadmap to recovery I sought and was unable to find when I was at the depths of my illness.

 I read story after story of those who endured unimaginable hardship and triumphed over their darkness.
 But I didn't see the stitches that sewed them back together.
 Because I didn't see their rise from madness, I didn't know if I too could get better.

-My story brings the reader through my complete recovery process in order to offer survivors hope -- maybe even proof -- that they too can heal.
+My story brings the reader through my complete recovery process in order to offer survivors hope — and maybe even proof — that they too can heal.

 Copyright © 2023 D. M. Ditson - All Rights Reserved.